aimclub/FEDOT/docs/source/introduction/tutorial/manual_installation.rst

    $ pip install .
    $ pytest -s test

-Installation with optional dependencies for image and text processing, and for tests:
+Installation with optional dependencies for image and text processing, and for DNNs:

 .. code-block::

   $ pip install fedot[extra]

-Or the source code:
+Or by dealing with the source code:

 .. code-block::